JvanKatwijk/sdrplayDab/README.md

 sdrplayDab is experimental software for Windows, Linux and Raspberry Pi for listening to terrestrial Digital Audio Broadcasting (DAB and DAB+).
-It is designed for use with sdrplay RSP devices and uses a different approach for recognizing DAB frames that used in qt-dab.
+It is derived from qt-dab, and designed for sole use with sdrplay RSP devices.
+It uses a different approach for recognizing DAB frames than used in qt-dab.

 ![sdrplayDab](/sdrplay-dab.png?raw=true)